Questions and Answers

 Unfortunately, iOS does not use virtual memory and quits apps frequently when they use too much RAM.
 Therefore our technology can’t be easily ported to iOS and ARM processors at the moment.

-If you are a student or educator you might be eligible for an educational discount.
+If you are a student or educator you might be eligible for an academic discount.
 Check out our Students & NPOs page.

 For applying you will need a student or faculty ID or some other proof of your status, e.g., a letter documenting your affiliation with the institution.
 Please understand that without a proof of your status we can’t grant you a discount.

 Can I get a trial time extension?

 We are sorry, but there are no trial extensions available.
 With our extremely flexible trial model there is generous amount of time to determine if the application is suitable for you: 30 days or 150 non-consecutive hours (30 hours for DEVONagent), whichever is longer.
 So even when you used up the non-consecutive hours, you’ll always have 30 days to test.
 And if you didn’t find the time for testing, you should have many hours left even after the 30 days.